apache/predictionio/docs/manual/source/demo/tapster.html.md

 end
 ```

-On the first line we make a connection to Apache PredictionIO (incubating).
+On the first line we make a connection to Apache PredictionIO.
 You
 will need to set the `PIO_ENGINE_URL`.
 This can be done in the `.env` file.
 The
 default URL is: http://localhost:8000.